trocher/pizzaGo/README.md

     go test -bench=. -benchtime=10s -timeout=30m

-The [results](results/throughputs/raw_throughputs.txt) are converted (i.e we divide the number of pizza baked by the runnings time) and shown in the graph below, they are also available in a [text file](results/throughputs/treated_throughputs.txt)
+The [results](results/throughputs/raw_throughputs.txt) are converted (i.e we divide the number of pizza baked by the runnings time) and shown in the graph below, they are also available in a [text file](results/throughputs/treated_throughputs.txt).

 ![Throughputs](results/throughputs/throughputs.jpg)

 ### Latency

+The latency is the average time to make a pizza, from the time the order is taken, to the time it is delivrered.

 To obtain latencies we run the main function with differents parameters and check the value returned by ```StartPizzeria``` as it return the average latency of the run.
 The configuration used is the exact same as the one used for the throughputs.